Putting a Child Up for Adoption at Any Age

 Hopefully, these services can make your situation better, especially if your child has passed the oldest age to “give a child up” for adoption with most adoption agencies.

 When you contact an adoption professional about placing more than one child for adoption, you can stress how much it matters to you that the siblings stay together.
-American Adoptions will never split up siblings in different adoptive families when they are being placed together.
+American Adoptions will never split up siblings into different adoptive families when they are being placed together.
 Even in cases where the oldest child is slightly above our agency’s typical age limit to put a child up for adoption, we will do what we can to work with you in this situation if you are also placing a newborn or infant for adoption.
 There are many amazing, loving adoptive parents who would be willing to change their plans in order to keep siblings together.